lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     Let us create water molecules.
-To do so, let us define what a water molecule is using a molecule *template* called *FlexibleH2O.txt*, and then randomly create 350 molecules.
+To do so, let us define what a water molecule is using a molecule *template* called *H2O-SPCFw.mol*, and then randomly create 350 molecules.
     Add the following lines into *input.lammps*:

 ..  code-block:: lammps

-    molecule h2omol FlexibleH2O.txt
+    molecule h2omol H2O-SPCFw.mol
     create_atoms 0 random 350 45615 NULL mol &
         h2omol 14756 overlap 1 maxtry 50

 ..  container:: justify

-    The *overlap 1* option of the *create_atoms* command ensures that no atoms are placed exactly at the same position, as this would cause the simulation to crash.
+    The *overlap 1* option of the *create_atoms* command ensures that no atoms are placed exactly in the same position, as this would cause the simulation to crash.
 The *maxtry 50* asks LAMMPS to try at most 50 times to insert the molecules, which is useful in case some insertion attempts are rejected due to overlap.
 In some cases, depending on